Anuj-Khadka/JavaScript/README.md

 # Javascript Notes
-> This repository contains all the important concepts and topics in JavaScript.
+> This repository contains all the important concepts and topics in JavaScript with readable code and examples.

 This repo might be missing some of the concepts, but I will try to cover them as soon as possible.